 The current statutory position as at 26 May 2026

-The non-resident SDLT surcharge under FA 2003 Schedule 9A remains at 2%, the rate originally introduced by FA 2021 s.86 and Schedule 16 with effect from 1 April 2021.
-The 2% rate is added to each band of the rates that would otherwise apply, with the computation set out at FA 2003 s.55C.
-The surcharge applies to residential transactions by buyers who fail the SDLT-specific 183-day residence test under Schedule 9A paragraph 4.
-Verbatim Schedule 9A text at legislation.gov.uk/ukpga/2003/14/schedule/9A (verified 2026-05-26).
+The non-resident SDLT surcharge under FA 2003 Schedule 9A remains at 2%, the rate FA 2021 s.86 and Schedule 16 introduced with effect from 1 April 2021.
+That 2% is added to each band of the rates that would otherwise apply, with the computation set out at FA 2003 s.55C.
+It bites on residential transactions where the buyer fails the SDLT-specific 183-day residence test under Schedule 9A paragraph 4.
+The verbatim Schedule 9A text sits at legislation.gov.uk/ukpga/2003/14/schedule/9A (verified 2026-05-26).

-The proposed 1-percentage-point increase from 2% to 3% has not been legislated as at the date of this page.
-The Autumn Budget 2024 (delivered by the Labour Chancellor in October 2024 after the General Election) and the Spring Statement 2025 did not include the legislative implementation of the manifesto commitment on the non-resident SDLT surcharge.
-The current Finance Act in force is FA 2025 c.8, which includes the 5% additional dwellings surcharge rate under s.51 (in force from 31 October 2024) but does not change the Schedule 9A rate.
-Readers should check the current statutory rate against gov.uk and against any Finance Bill 2025-26 or subsequent Finance Act before relying on this page for a transaction; this page is a snapshot of the policy state on 26 May 2026.
+The 1-percentage-point increase from 2% to 3% has not been legislated.
+The Autumn Budget 2024 (delivered by the Labour Chancellor in October 2024 after the General Election) and the Spring Statement 2025 both came and went without implementing the manifesto commitment on the non-resident surcharge.
+The Finance Act in force is FA 2025 c.8, which carries the 5% additional dwellings surcharge rate under s.51 (in force from 31 October 2024) but leaves the Schedule 9A rate untouched.
+Before you rely on any rate for a live deal, check it against gov.uk and against any Finance Bill 2025-26 or subsequent Finance Act; this is the policy state as at 26 May 2026, not a guarantee for the day you complete.

 The Labour 2024 manifesto commitment

-The 2024 Labour manifesto committed to increasing the non-resident SDLT surcharge by 1 percentage point, from 2% to 3%, as a measure to reduce the competitive disadvantage of UK-resident buyers competing with cash-rich overseas investors in higher-value UK housing markets.
-The proposed increase was positioned as a flagship measure within a broader housing-affordability package.
-The stated rationale was housing affordability for UK residents: the premise that overseas-cash buyers compete with UK-resident buyers in higher-value markets (particularly London prime), pushing prices upward and reducing affordability for UK households.
-The surcharge increase was intended to dampen overseas-cash demand at the margin.
+The 2024 Labour manifesto committed to lifting the non-resident surcharge by 1 percentage point, from 2% to 3%, and pitched it as a flagship measure within a broader housing-affordability package.
+The stated logic was that overseas-cash buyers compete with UK-resident buyers in higher-value markets (London prime in particular), pushing prices up and squeezing affordability for UK households, and that a higher surcharge would dampen that overseas-cash demand at the margin.

 Critique and the policy debate

-The policy debate on the non-resident SDLT surcharge is conducted at the level of effectiveness and design.
+The argument over the surcharge is really about whether it works.
 Three lines of critique recur in market commentary:

 Stacking with the 5% additional dwellings surcharge